Cape Clear Island

 Clear Island or Cape Clear Island (officially known by its Irish name: Cléire, and sometimes also called Oileán Chléire) is an island off the south-west coast of County Cork in Ireland.
-It is the southernmost inhabited part of Ireland and has a population of 147 people.
-It is an official Gaeltacht area (Irish-speaking area), and most inhabitants speak Irish and English.
-Its nearest neighbouring island is Sherkin Island, which is 2 km east of the Cape Clear Island.
+It is the southernmost inhabited part of Ireland and had a population of 110 people as of the 2022 census.

+The island is a Gaeltacht area (Irish-speaking area), in which Irish is spoken on a daily basis.
+The nearest neighbouring island is Sherkin Island, which is 2 km east of Cape Clear Island.

 The island is divided into east and west halves by an isthmus called the Waist, with the North Harbour to the landward side and the South Harbour on the seaward side.
 Ferries sail regularly from the North Harbour to Schull and Baltimore on the mainland.
-The South Harbour is a popular berth for yachts and pleasure boats.
+The South Harbour is a popular berth for yachts and pleasure boats during the summer months.

 History

-Archaeological sites on the island include a prehistoric cup-marked stone (currently in the island's museum), a fulacht fiadh at Gort na Lobhar, a neolithic passage tomb at Cill Leire Forabhain, several standing stones around the island, a promontory fort at Dún an Óir, and a signal tower dating from the Napoleonic Wars.
+Archaeological sites on the island include a prehistoric cup-marked stone (currently in the island's museum), a fulacht fiadh at Gort na Lobhar, a Neolithic passage tomb at Cill Leire Forabhain, several standing stones around the island, a promontory fort at Dún an Óir, and a signal tower dating from the Napoleonic Wars.
 The island also has a number of early Christian sites, and is reputed to be the birthplace of Saint Ciarán of Saigir.
 The ruin of a 12th-century church, which has protected national monument status, is close to the main pier in the North Harbour.

 The island had a population of over 1,052 before the 19th century famine, but the current population of Cape Clear is less than one-eighth of that figure.
 The island's primary school was built in 1897, and was visited by President of Ireland Mary McAleese in 1998.

 Cape Clear was originally supplied with electricity produced by diesel generators on the island, but around 1995 these were replaced with a submarine power cable from the mainland.